nvpinkham/Dysautonomia/README.md

   d. < 10 sec.

 ### mothur pipeline
-The R scripts used to make the human and mice OTU tables are included in the mothur folder
+The R scripts used to make the human and mice OTU tables are included in the "Run_mothur" folder